Facebook iconDifference Between AGI and AI Agents (Complete Guide) - F22 labs

 What are AI Agents?

-AI agents are specialized AI systems that excel at specific tasks.
-Unlike AGI which aims to think like humans across many areas, AI agents focus on being experts in particular activities.
+AI agents are purpose-built systems designed to operate within clearly defined boundaries.
+Their strength lies in task efficiency, not general reasoning, which makes them reliable for automation and decision support in real-world systems today.
+Unlike AGI, which aims to think like humans across many areas, AI agents focus on being experts in particular activities.

 Types of AI Agents?